➜ Don’t skip the video above. That’s the lesson. The text below is a quick recap you can reference later.

 Behind the Scenes

-I prepare the contract, making sure deadlines and contingencies protect you.
+- I prepare the contract, making sure deadlines and contingencies protect you.

-I present the offer to the listing agent and negotiate on your behalf.
+- I present the offer to the listing agent and negotiate on your behalf.

-If multiple offers are in play, I’ll advise on strategies to make yours competitive without overextending.
+- If multiple offers are in play, I’ll advise on strategies to make yours competitive without overextending.

 Earnest Money Explained

-Earnest money is a good-faith deposit that shows the seller you’re serious.
+- Earnest money is a good-faith deposit that shows the seller you’re serious.

-Refundable if you cancel within contract contingencies (inspection, financing, appraisal).
+- It is refundable if you cancel within contract contingencies (inspection, financing, appraisal).

-Potentially forfeited if you cancel outside of protected timelines.
+- It may be forfeited if you cancel outside of protected timelines.

-Tip: Never skip contingencies unless we’ve discussed the risks in detail.
+Never skip contingencies unless we’ve discussed the risks in detail.
 They’re your safety net.